InOr3p/obsidian-notes/COD/JWT attacks.md

 If this parameter is also vulnerable to directory traversal, an attacker could potentially force the server to use an arbitrary file from its filesystem as the verification key.

-If this parameter is also vulnerable to directory traversal, an attacker could potentially force the server to use an arbitrary file from its filesystem as the verification key.

 ```json
 {
 	"kid": "../../path/to/file",